Balm Bench

 Soy wax is useful when you want body and control without pushing a formula into a stiff, draggy feel.
 It helps a balm hold its shape in the tin, slows down melt in warm rooms, and gives a smoother, creamier pickup than many harder waxes.

-In a finished formula, it usually reads as softer hold, moderate structure, and a more satin finish than a glossy one.
+In a finished formula, you usually get a softer hold, moderate structure, and a more satin finish than a glossy one.
 It works well for beard balms and salves that need some backbone but still need to spread cleanly through hair or across skin without feeling brittle.

 For the Science Hippies